 UK millionaires: Where they went to uni and what they studied

-We always hear stories of uni dropouts that become millionaires but what about actual UK graduates?
+We're sure you're always hearing stories of uni dropouts becoming millionaires around the world.
+But what about homegrown UK graduates?

 These are some of the UK’s finest university-educated millionaires - plus full deets on what they studied, where they graduated from and how university helped them get where they are today.